 BWHI is proud to support this critical partnership and outreach, particularly around a key health issue impacting Black women and their families.
 Building awareness of vaccinations is a significant priority for all three partners.

 About the Black Women’s Health Imperative:

-Established originally as the National Black Women’s Health Project in 1983, BWHI is the only national nonprofit organization dedicated to improving the health and wellness of our nation’s 21 million Black women and girls – physically, emotionally, and financially.
-Our core mission is advancing health equity and social justice for Black women, across the lifespan, through policy, advocacy, education, research, and leadership development.
-For more information please visit www.bwhi.org.
+Founded 38 years ago, Black Women’s Health Imperative (BWHI) is the only national nonprofit organization dedicated to improving the health and wellness of our nation’s 21 million Black women and girls – physically, emotionally, and financially.
+The core mission is advancing health equity and social justice for Black women, across the lifespan, through policy, advocacy, education, research, and leadership development.
+For more information, please visit www.bwhi.org.

 About the National Council of Negro Women, Inc.: